-Heide Castañeda, PhD, MPH is Assistant Professor in the Department of Anthropology at the University of South Florida.
+Heide Castañeda, PhD, MPH is Associate Professor in the Department of Anthropology at the University of South Florida.
 A medical anthropologist who has worked in Germany and in the United States, her primary research interests include migrant and refugee health, social inequality and medicine, and health policy.
-She is a founding member of the AccessDenied blog team.
+She is a founding member of the AccessDenied editorial collective.

 Elizabeth Cartwright, PhD, RN is Associate Professor of Anthropology and Director of the Hispanic Health Projects at Idaho State University and Adjunct Senior Lecturer School of Psychology, Psychiatry, and Psychological Medicine, Faculty of Medicine, Nursing and Health Sciences, Monash University, Melbourne, Australia.
 She is a medical anthropologist who has worked with Latinos in Mexico and in the Western United States.
 Her research interests include social justice, immigration and native concepts of well being among the Shoshone.
 She teaches visual research methods for the NSF at the summer SCRM workshops.
 She is the author of Espacios de Enfermedad y Sanación: Los Amuzgos de Oaxaca, Entre la Sierra Sur y los Campos Agrícolas de Sonora (El Colegio de Sonora Press, 2003) and, with Pascale Allotey,the edited volume Women’s Health: New Frontiers in Advocacy & Social Justice Research (Haworth Medical Press, 2007).